How to Use Umami with Astro: Complete Guide

 docker compose up -d

-This starts Umami on port 3000 with a PostgreSQL database.
-Default login is admin / umami.
+This starts Umami on http://localhost:3000 with a PostgreSQL database.
+The default login is username admin and password umami.
+Change that password immediately after the first login, as the docs warn.

 Once Umami is running, add a new website in the dashboard and copy the website ID.